La-Lojban/lojban.pw/pages/books/learn-lojban.md

 > _The night will be pleasant._

 **ku** prevents **ba le nicte** from appearing thus retaining **ba ku** and **le nicte** as separate terms.

+One last note: English definitions of Lojban words may use tenses even when the original Lojban words do not imply them, e.g.:

+tavla
+: … talks to …, … speaks to …

+pluka
+: … is pleasant

+Although _talks_, _is_ etc. are in present tense (we can't always get rid of tense in English words because that's how English works) we must always assume that tense is not implied in the meaning of the defined Lojban words unless the English definition explicitly mentions such tense restrictions.

 ### Modal terms.
 Event contours: «**co'a**», «**ca'o**», «**co'i**»